-This post on “top ways to make money blogging” on Jeff Bullas is a great example of a classic sponsored blog post.
+This post on “top ways to make money blogging” on Jeff Bullas is an excellent example of a classic sponsored blog post.

 It is clearly stated that this is a sponsored post…

-…it contains links towards one of the Infolink’s landing pages the body of the article…
+An it contains links to one of the Infolinks’ landing pages in the body of the article:

 Sponsored post example #2

-The second example comes from Outbrain, a platform that can help businesses with their native advertising needs.
+The second example comes from Outbrain, one of the more popular native advertising platforms.